leeswlwpl/leeswlwpl/README.md

 ## Profile
 - 👋 Hi, I’m @leeswlwpl
+- 📜 I'm 9 years old in learning IT, with 2 years related working experience
-- 👀 I’m interested in app/game development and automation
+- 👀 I’m interested in Web3, Blockchain, Crypto tech; app/game development; Jobs automation;
-- 🌱 I’m currently learning selenium
+- 🌱 I’m currently learning to build a Crypto NFT project; and planning to build a educational website about Web3, Crypto
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 Reach me via email - leeswlwpl@gmail.com

 ## My Goal
-- Provide simple code for common function
+- Provide simple code for public common usage
 - Target to contribute for better life